 Interest Expense, Net.
-Interest expense, net, was \$21.1 million for fiscal 2022, compared to \$20.6 million in fiscal 2021.
-The increase in interest expense was due primarily to higher amortization of debt discount and higher interest expense related to our convertible senior notes.
+Interest expense, net, was \$10 million for fiscal 2023, compared to \$21 million in fiscal 2022.
+The decrease in interest expense was due primarily to eliminated amortization of debt discount related to the Notes in fiscal 2023.
+Following the adoption of the authoritative guidance on January 30, 2022, the remaining unamortized debt discount on the Notes was derecognized and no interest expense related to the amortization of the debt discount was recorded during fiscal 2023.

 Other Expense, Net.
-Other expense, net, was \$30.2 million for fiscal 2022, compared to \$6.0 million for fiscal 2021.
-The change was driven by market volatility which resulted in higher unrealized losses on the translation of foreign currency balances compared to prior year.
+Other expense, net, was \$40 million for fiscal 2023, compared to \$30 million for fiscal 2022.
+The change was primarily due to net mark-to-market losses on the revaluation of foreign exchange currency contracts and, to a lesser extent, net unrealized losses on our SERP-related assets, compared to net unrealized gains in fiscal 2022, partially offset by lower unrealized and realized losses from foreign currency exposures.

-Income Tax Expense (Benefit).
-Income tax expense for fiscal 2022 was \$73.7 million, or a 29% effective income tax rate, compared to income tax benefit of \$6.3 million, or a 7.3% effective income tax rate, in fiscal 2021.
-The change in the effective income tax rate was due primarily to a shift in the distribution of earnings among our tax jurisdictions and the reduction in valuation reserves during fiscal 2022, compared to the prior year.
+Income Tax Expense.
+Income tax expense for fiscal 2023 was \$37 million, or a 18.4% effective income tax rate, compared to \$74 million, or a 29.0% effective income tax rate, in fiscal 2022.
+The change in the effective income tax rate was due primarily to the release of valuation reserves related to jurisdictions where there are no longer cumulative net operating losses, additional foreign benefits from lower tax rates on income, prior year income tax adjustments reflected in fiscal 2023 and the fiscal 2022 impact of the intra-entity intellectual property transfer rate difference.